 Due to the large area that must heal, you need to limit your physical activity.
-You can think of healing like allowing glue to set: It takes time.
-While we try to aid nature, there is nothing we can do to speed the healing process.
+You can think of healing as allowing the glue to set: It takes time.
+While we try to aid nature, there is nothing we can do to speed up the healing process.

 For comfort and support, you will be given an elastic abdominal binder.
 While you can wear your binder 24 hours daily, you should wear the binder whenever you are up.
 After the first several days, the binder is no longer required, but most patients continue wearing the binder as a matter of comfort.